ravenjohn/test/PITCHME.md

 #### Severus
 - Takes a snapshot of the stats of the top networks
 - Absolutely no idea why this is on this repo

+---

+### History / Trivias
+- Started Oct 2014
+- `cuddle` was made for this project due to the massive API calls
+- `anytv-node-mysql` was born from this project